Chili Garlic Mushrooms

 Garlic Chilli Mushrooms Recipe

-How to Make Chili Mushroom Fry-Up
+How to Make Chili Garlic Mushrooms

-Different types of mushrooms: Swiss brown, oyster and enoki
+Different types of mushrooms: Swiss brown, oyster and enoki.

 It’s important to use a large frying pan to fit all the mushrooms and to cook them on high to medium-high heat to make they get lovely golden and brown.
 Cramping them in a too-small pan and low heat will stew and braise the mushrooms, rather than grill them.
 Do note, that the mushrooms will shrink in size (almost by half) once they start cooking.